 In 2015, a new series of recorded Latvian choral music was initiated by the record company Skani!.
 LRC has also been a part of recording the Grammy winner Arvo Pärt’s album Adam’s Lament (ECM), performance being conducted by Tenu Kaljuste.

-Among the most valued recordings is Sergey Rachmaninov’s All-Night Vigil (praised by the renowned music magazine Gramophone as the best recording in February 2013 and ranked as one of the 25 best albums of the year by American radio NPR).
-The choir has also participated in the recording of the album by Elīna Garanča that was released by one of the world’s most respectable and oldest recording companies Deutsche Grammophon in October 2014.
+One of the most valued recordings is Sergey Rachmaninov’s All-Night Vigil, praised by the renowned music magazine Gramophone as the best recording in February 2013 and ranked as one of the 25 best albums of the year by American radio NPR.
+In the summer of 2017, LRC debuted at the famous BBC Proms Festival with Rachmaninov’s All-Night Vigil with great success.